-7. Use bridging questions and comments to keep the conversation going – Be curious, but be careful not to turn your conversation into an interrogation.
-If you are discussing a Netflix series, for instance, ask thoughtful questions about what makes the them prefer this series to another.
+7. Use bridging questions and comments to keep the conversation going. – Be curious, but be careful not to turn your conversation into an interrogation.
+If you are discussing a Netflix series, for instance, ask thoughtful questions about what makes them prefer this series to another.
 Which series do they not especially like?

 Examples of bridging comments:

 “Oh, interesting,” “Mmmm, I didn’t know about that.”
-“I would love to know more.”
-“I hear ya!”

 Making conversation is about being curious and being reciprocal.
 The art of making small talk is to help you find out about others and to detect common interests.
-Chit chat is light and breezy.
+Remember, chit chat is light and breezy.
 Use your curiosity and share your interests and common experiences so they can learn about you.
 Try to step into their shoes when possible.
 Empathy is a very valuable “glue” when connecting with others.

-Example of small talk topics:
+Good example of small talk topics include:

-People you know in common
+- People you know in common

-You tube, tv shows, movies
+- You tube, TV shows, movies

-Big events on the world stage
+- Big events on the world stage

-Conversation Topics To Avoid
+Small Talk Topics To Avoid

-Watch Your Tone – Your voice matters, and how you project your tone can change the meaning of what you are trying to say.
+It’s also important to watch your tone when chatting with strangers.
+How you project your tone can change the meaning of what you are trying to say.
 You might want to praise someone by saying, “I can’t believe you did that!”
 But if you take the wrong tone, it may come across condescending.
 Be careful of a tone that is harsh, jarring, passionate, aggressive, abrasive.